Bobby Fischer: Candidates matches

-Fischer was next scheduled to play against Danish GM Bent Larsen.
+Fischer was next scheduled to play against Bent Larsen.
 "Spassky predicted a tight struggle.
 'Larsen is a little stronger in spirit.'"
 Before the match, Botvinnik had told a Soviet television audience:

 Fischer beat Larsen by the identical score of 6–0.
 Robert Byrne writes: "To a certain extent I could grasp the Taimanov match as a kind of curiosity—almost a freak, a strange chess occurrence that would never occur again.
-But now I am at a loss for anything whatever to say… So, it is out of the question for me to explain how Bobby, how anyone, could win six games in a row from such a genius of the game as Bent Larsen".
+But now I am at a loss for anything whatever to say...
+So, it is out of the question for me to explain how Bobby, how anyone, could win six games in a row from such a genius of the game as Bent Larsen".
 Just a year before, Larsen had played first board for the Rest of the World team ahead of Fischer, and had handed Fischer his only loss at the Interzonal.
 Garry Kasparov later wrote that no player had ever shown a superiority over his rivals comparable to Fischer's "incredible" 12–0 score in the two matches.
-Chess statistician Jeff Sonas concludes that the victory over Larsen gave Fischer the "highest single-match performance rating ever".

 On August 8, 1971, while preparing for his last Candidates match with former world champion Tigran Petrosian, Fischer won the Manhattan Chess Club Rapid Tournament, scoring 21½/22 against a strong field.